Virtual Reality Studio Session

 This 1 hour session will give you the opportunity to browse from a selection of films on your own headset.
 See below for more information about the experiences on offer.
 Age 14+

 Purchase of a ticket to the Virtual Reality Studio includes a free ticket to the Tech Hub on the same day.
-To claim your free ticket, visit the EDEF box office on George Street on the day of your session and present your Virtual Reality Studio ticket.
+To claim your free ticket, visit the EDEF box office on on the day of your session and present your Virtual Reality Studio ticket.
 You may then choose to access the Tech hub before or after your session.

 Virtual Reality Films